cotes2020/chirpy-starter/README.md

 ### Publishing to GitHub Pages

-See the `jekyll-theme-chirpy`'s [deployment instructions](https://github.com/cotes2020/jekyll-theme-chirpy#deployment).
-Note that in order to use GitHub Actions caching to speed up the deployment, you should add the `Gemfile.lock` file to your repository.
+See the [deployment instructions](https://github.com/cotes2020/jekyll-theme-chirpy#deployment) of `jekyll-theme-chirpy`.

 ### Updating